caiiiycuk/js-dos/v7/docs/browser.md

 {}
 ```

-You can build [custom DOS player](ui-digger) reusing `emulators-ui` components.

 ###  3. Using emulators

 In case you don't want to use the browser API of js-dos project, you can use just the `emulators` package.
-Read the [guide](estimating-performance.md) to how we use *emulators* to estimate js-dos performance.
+Read the [guide](estimating-performance.md) to how we use `emulators` to estimate js-dos performance.